dsw7/VimTools/README.md

 command -nargs=<nargs> CommandName :call s:MainFunction(...)
 ```
 Moving from top to bottom, we have the following:
-- Helper functions: In this case `s:Helper{Foo,Bar,Baz}`.
+- **Helper functions**: In this case `s:Helper{Foo,Bar,Baz}`.
 These functions serve auxiliary roles
-- A main function: In this case `s:MainFunction`.
+- **A main function**: In this case `s:MainFunction`.
 The main function retains its scope relative to the script and makes use of the helper functions
-- A vertical separator: This separator delineates the interface between private and public scope
+- **A vertical separator**: This separator delineates the interface between private and public scope
-- A short description: This short description explains what action the consequent command performs
+- **A short description**: This short description explains what action the consequent command performs
-- The command: This line is the adapter between the main function and the global namespace
+- **The command**: This line is the adapter between the main function and the global namespace